a-good-omen/hangman-remastered/README.md

 > Give inputs only when prompted to ensure intended working.

 > [!TIP]
-> Read the game guide (help) while you can to understand how everything works.
+> Read the game help present in the game to understand how everything works.